postgres-ai/database-lab-engine/CONTRIBUTING.md

 - If the issue is related to UI, include screenshots and animated GIFs.
 Please, do NOT use screenshots for console output, configs, and logs – for those, always prefer the textual form.
 - Check if you have sensitive information in the logs and configs and remove any.
 - You can submit a bug report in either [GitLab Issues](https://gitlab.com/postgres-ai/database-lab) or [GitHub Issues](https://github.com/postgres-ai/database-lab-engine) sections – both places are monitored.
 - If you believe that there is an urgency related to the reported bug, feel free to reach out to the project maintainers.
-Additionally, using one of [the channels described above](#tldr-i-just-have-a-question-where-to-ask-it).
+You can also use one of [the channels described above](#tldr-i-just-have-a-question-where-to-ask-it).
 - If you need to report a security issue, follow instructions in ["Database Lab Engine security guidelines"](./SECURITY.md).

 ### Proposing enhancements